KartavyaSharma/personal-website-v0/src/content/posts/setting-up-your-competitive-programming-environment-using-cygwin-and-cpp-templates.md

 ### Template scripts

 For those of you who noticed, the `bash**comp.sh` script is compiling a file named `bash**__master.cpp`.
-If you were to create a file with a different name and then executing `bash**$ comp` would throw an error, it's because the script is programmed to only run the `bash**__master.cpp` file.
+If you were to create a file with a different name,  executing `bash**$ comp` would throw an error, this is because the script is programmed to run the `bash**__master.cpp` file.
 This was done to ensure a smoother transition when switching between problems during competition or practice.
-The `bash**__master.cpp` file contains the template above, all problems are solved within this template inside the `c++**void solve()` function.

 To get this script to accept other file names you can simply do:

 ```bash
 #!/bin/bash